Who are you?

 Do you sell equipment after the workshops?

-If requested, I can sell plates, scarves, feathers and a few other things after school or at lunchtime.
-If you'd rather I didn't then that's fine too.
-See the Merchandise page for more details.
+Only if requested by the school.
+I can sell plates, scarves, feathers and a few other things after school or at lunchtime.
+Please contact me for details.

 Do you have Public Liability Insurance?